Three techniques to adapt LLMs for any use case

 Few-shot prompting is especially useful for data formatting.
 By giving the model a couple of examples of unformatted and formatted data, you give it a pattern to match for your next input.

-In the example below, GPT-3.5 doesn’t understand what converting an integer to a “float,” or floating-point number, means.
+In the example below, ChatGPT doesn’t understand what converting an integer to a “float,” or floating-point number, means.
 But when given examples of similar conversions, it is able to convert the number correctly.

 âś•